Jaffe2718/The-Matrix/README.md

       - [ ] Realise function to tp to Virtual World

 3. Common
-   - [ ] Machines parts (get it by killing robots, to make many things like space warship, mecha, etc)
+   - [ ] Machines parts (get it by killing robots, to make many things like space warship, APU mecha, etc)
-   - [ ] Energy batteries (to power the machines, mecha, etc)
+   - [ ] Energy batteries (to power the machines, APU mecha, etc)
    - [ ] Laser guns (use Energy batteries to shoot)
    - [ ] Electromagnetic hand grenades (to kill robots)
    - [ ] Raduim Ore (to make energy batteries, etc)